ArameRaoofiArani/miR-29-ncRNA-Targetome-Analysis/README.md

 ## Overview

-These scripts analyse RNA-seq data (GSE270877) to examine expression and correlation patterns of candidate lncRNAs identified from CLIP-seq analysis.
+These scripts analyze RNA-seq data (GSE270877) to examine expression and correlation patterns of candidate lncRNAs identified from CLIP-seq analysis.

 Candidate lncRNAs: